-What We Are Doing: In addition to engaging third-party experts and undergoing a thorough forensic investigation, AUS has taken a number of steps to remediate the incident, including a forced password reset enterprise-wide and the implementation of multi-factor authentication across the company.
-Out of an abundance of caution, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+What We Are Doing: Upon discovery, we immediately began an internal investigation.
+Out of an abundance of caution, we have arranged for you to activate, at no cost to you, an online identity monitoring service for 12 months provided by Kroll.
 Due to privacy laws, we cannot activate these services for you directly.
 Additional information regarding how to activate the complimentary identity monitoring service is enclosed.
 We have also provided additional information about steps you can take to help protect yourself against fraud and identity theft.

 What You Can Do: We recommend that you remain vigilant in regularly reviewing and monitoring all of your account statements and credit history to guard against any unauthorized transactions or activity.
 If you discover any suspicious or unusual activity on your accounts, please promptly contact your financial institution or company.
-Additionally, you can activate the complimentary identity monitoring service we are making available to you.
+Additionally, you can activate to receive the complimentary identity monitoring services we are making available to you.
 You can also review the enclosed "Steps You Can Take to Help Protect Your Information" for additional resources.

-For More Information: Should you have additional questions or concerns regarding this matter, please do not hesitate to contact us at TFN, Monday through Friday, between 8:00 a.m. - 5:30 p.m.
-Central Time, excluding some U.S. holidays.
+For More Information: Should you have additional questions or concerns regarding this matter, please do not hesitate to contact our dedicated call center agents at (866) 674-9249, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+Central Time, excluding major holidays.
+You may also write to us at 8320 Ward Parkway, Kansas City, Missouri, 64114.

-We take the privacy and security of the information entrusted to us very seriously, and sincerely regret any worry or inconvenience this incident may have caused.
+We take the privacy and security of the information in our care seriously, and sincerely regret any worry or inconvenience this incident may cause you and your family.